-Dittoe Public Relations named a finalist in Ragan’s 2013 PR Daily Awards
+Recently, Dittoe Public Relations was named a finalist for Ragan’s 2013 PR Daily Awards in the Best Event Marketing category for our work on the 2012 BMW Championship PGA TOUR tournament.

 “It’s an honor to be recognized nationally by our peers for the results we produced for the BMW Championship,” said Chris Dittoe, president and co-founder of Dittoe Public Relations.
 “Our traditional media outreach combined with a fresh approach to social media marketing in our ‘Place the Pin’ contest led to record-setting attendance for the event and proved a boutique PR agency can deliver exceptional results.”